SCALEit-eG/scaleit-interfaces-specification/AppOrchestration/README.md

 Example:
 ```
-PUT /api/1/transfer/refresh/apps
+PUT /api/1/transfer/refresh/instances
 ```

-### GET /transfer/refresh/apps
+### GET /transfer/refresh/instances
-Returns if the transfer app is currently busy refreshing the status of all apps or not.
+Returns if the transfer app is currently busy refreshing the status of all instances or not.

 Response codes:
 - 200 OK: always